 Closed rides and disappointing pirates

-Not even the unexpected unavailability of Phantom Manor or the technical issues closing Thunder Mountain each time we tried to join the queue could dampen the fun.
-Without those two rides we did only partake of 6 attractions and one of those was the Nautilus, not exactly a ride it was literally a walk through a submarine set and back out the same-way.
-Biggest queue of the day was Pirates and personally I was disappointed in it, the Florida one is not markedly better but it the queue was too much for such a gentle, nothing ride.
+Not even the unexpected unavailability of Phantom Manor, or the technical issues closing Thunder Mountain each time we tried to join the queue could dampen the fun.
+Without those two rides we did only experience 6 attractions, and one of those was the Nautilus, not exactly a ride it was a walk through a submarine set and back out the same-way.
+Biggest queue of the day was Pirates and personally I was disappointed in it; the Florida one is not markedly better but the queue was too much for such a gentle, nothing ride.
 I am not sure what the attraction is that makes the queue so long.

 Worst part of Disneyland Park for us were the food outlets.
 MacDonald’s style counter served food, but with queues which literally didn’t move.
 We held fast passes for Space Mountain for 14:20 and thought, even though the queues were long (and having already walked back through main street searching for an alternative) we would be able to get food before the ride window.
 We joined the queue at 13:40 and gave up at 14:10 having only moved 1m forward, it wasn’t isolated to our queue none of the queues moved.
 (I would estimate at 12 queues c.10m each in length).

 As poor taste as it would have been to have a MacDonald’s (insert any fast food chain) there, I am certain they would have served everyone in that food hall twice over in the time we were stood there.

 We finally found food in Frontierland at a Mexican style food outlet, same type of counter service setup and just as painfully slow, but by that time, after 3pm there were slightly less people wanting meals.
 Food was surprisingly tasty and not extortionately expensive so there is positive in that!

 End of the first day and another voucher